 Long hair should be secured in a bun.

 Jewellery and hair accessories are not allowed from pre-ballet to senior level.
 They may inflict injury upon other students.

-From Pre-ballet to Junior class boys must wear a white fitted t-shirt, white ankle socks or black tights, black or white ballet shoes.
-(Black shorts are permissible during the summer).
+From Pre-ballet to Junior class boys must wear a white fitted t-shirt, black tights, black or white ballet shoes.
+(Black shorts are permissible during the summer with white ankle socks).
 From Senior class there is no uniform but suitable ballet attire must be worn.

 14. POINTE WORK